VandyAstroML/Vandy_Starting_Grad_School/docs/source/useful_links.rst

 - `Astrobitos <https://astrobitos.org/>`_ - Spanish version of **Astrobites**
 - `Daily Brew <http://www.astronomy.ohio-state.edu/Coffee/coffee.html>`_ - Selected astro-ph abstracts for Astro
 - `Benty Fields <https://www.benty-fields.com/>`_ - Selected papers to use.
 It uses ML to suggest you new papers.
+- `AAS Nova <http://aasnova.org/>`_ - Research highlights from the journals of the American Astronomical Society

 -----------------
 Paper Management